svenkreiss/svenkreiss.github.io/content/epfl-two-years.md

 In an extremely short time, we have created three exciting projects with interesting scientific contributions and state-of-the-art results on challenging tasks like Human Pose Estimation.
-These papers were presented at ICRA, CVPR and ICCV.
+These papers were presented at ICRA, CVPR and ICCV which are the top-tier conferences in robotics and computer vision.

 * __Crowd-Robot Interaction__: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning.<br />
   Presented at ICRA2019 in Montreal.
 Lead by Changan Chan and Yuejiang Liu.<br />